 So our Quarterlies balance is now $6,000 ($2,500 from June, $1,500 from July, and $2,000 from August).
 Now we simply cut a check, or use EFTPS.gov if you’re in the US, to pay the $6,000 to the tax man.
-Because you’re following Rule Two, you don’t feel the big payment.
-That’s what Rule Two is for.
-And applying it to your taxes will make your life MUCH less stressful.
+Because you’re following Rule Two, it doesn’t sting quite as much as the big payment all at once would.
+That’s what Rule Two is for—and applying it to your taxes will make your life MUCH less stressful.

 Why Not Just Do This Quarterly?

 Because you’ll forget that the money is spoken for, and you’ll have budgeted and spent it on something else.
 You need to make sure you budget for your taxes on a regular basis.
-Don’t kid yourself, and think that the money will just magically be there.
+Don’t kid yourself and think that the money will just magically be there.
 Too many business owners do just that, and then when the tax bill actually comes due, they’re stressed, scrambling, and scared.